On some admissible lattices: Introduction

+The main goal of this paper is to further develop the theory of applications of Freese's technique by applying it to several of the most significant lattices in the literature used to characterize Mal'cev conditions.
 The first of our main results regards the presence of particular sublattices in the congruence variety generated by a non-modular variety.
-We find an analogue of \cite{Freese1995} and refinement of \cite[Theorem $1.2$]{ABF} which, given an algebra whose congruence lattice has a pentagon as in \cref{fig:N5D1D2}, characterizes the sublattice of the congruence lattice of $\b$, considered as subpower of the original algebra, generated using the Freese's technique (\cref{thm:N5A(b)}).
+We find an analogue of \cite{Freese1995} and a refinement of \cite[Theorem $1.2$]{ABF} which, given an algebra whose congruence lattice has a pentagon as in \cref{fig:N5D1D2}, characterizes the sublattice of the congruence lattice of $\b$, considered as a subpower of the original algebra, generated using Freese's technique (\cref{thm:N5A(b)}).
 In the paper, we will produce explicit examples of algebras satisfying each of the cases in \cref{thm:N5A(b)}.
-As a consequence of \cref{thm:N5A(b)}, we also derived a new characterization of congruence modular varieties in terms of lattice omissions (\cref{cor:N5char}).
+As a consequence of \cref{thm:N5A(b)}, we also derived a characterization of congruence modular varieties in terms of lattice omissions (\cref{cor:N5char}).

-In the last decade, Taylor varieties, i.e., varieties satisfying a non-trivial identity, have attracted significant attention for several reasons.
+In the last decade, Taylor varieties, i.e., varieties satisfying a non-trivial idempotent identity, have attracted significant attention for several reasons.
 Surprisingly, the class of Taylor varieties is a strong Mal'cev class \cite{Ols17}, and this particular class of varieties exhibits a profound connection with the Feder-Vardi conjecture, which was independently proven to be true in \cite{bulatov-dichotomy} and \cite{zhuk-dichotomy-short}.
-We apply the Freese's technique to Taylor varieties (\cref{thm:K13D1}), proving that a variety is Taylor if and only if it omits $\alg D_{13}$, \cref{fig:D13}, a similar but different result with respect to \cite[Theorem 4.23]{KearnesKiss2013}.
+We apply Freese's technique to Taylor varieties (\cref{thm:K13D1}), proving that a variety is Taylor if and only if it omits $\alg D_{13}$, \cref{fig:D13}, a similar but different result with respect to \cite[Theorem 4.23]{KearnesKiss2013}.

-We then focused on varieties satisfying a non-trivial congruence equation, which were classified in terms of lattice omission in \cite[Theorem $8.11$]{KearnesKiss2013}, and find a new characterization of this class of algebras, \cref{thm:d2char}.
+We then focus on varieties satisfying a non-trivial congruence equation, which were classified in terms of lattice omission in \cite[Theorem $8.11$]{KearnesKiss2013}, and find a characterization of this class of algebras, \cref{thm:d2char}.